top of page

 1. INTRODUCTION

-Etnomusicology studies traditional music from different cultures.
+Ethnomusicology studies traditional music from different cultures.

 Characteristics of traditional music:

-“Bolero”: moderately slow dance in 3/4 with a repeating rhythmic pattern that is danced by a soloist or a couple accompanied by guitars and castanets.
-It originated in Spain in the late 18th century, not to be confused with the late 19th century Cuban “bolero”.
-It was used by classical composer Ravel.
+• Bolero”: moderately slow dance in 3/4 characterized by a repeating rhythmic pattern.
+It is performed by a soloist or a couple, accompanied by guitars and castanets.
+It emerged in the late 18th century in Spain; not to be confused with the late 19th century Cuban “bolero”.
+It influenced classical composers like Ravel.

 Romance del Conde Olinos